nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Get the balance of multiple account/token pairs.
 Accepts a list of `balance_of_request`s and a callback contract `callback` which accepts a list of `balance_of_response` records.
 There may be duplicate `balance_of_request`'s, in which case they should not be deduplicated nor reordered.
+If the account does not hold any tokens, the account balance is interpreted as zero.

 If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"TOKEN_UNDEFINED"`.